miracuse/miracuse.github.io/docs/more/system_design/about_the_system.md

 Sessions of _Miracuse_ look to emulate fantasy series like [The Farseer Trilogy](https://en.wikipedia.org/wiki/Farseer_trilogy), [The Wheel of Time](https://en.wikipedia.org/wiki/The_Wheel_of_Time), or [The Chronicles of Amber](https://en.wikipedia.org/wiki/The_Chronicles_of_Amber).
 Abilities and items are more than just damage calculations; they're narrative tools that allow players to interact with the world and solve problems.

 A mage with mastery over fire might create a floating ball of flame to light the way forward, or try concentrating the flame to melt through a lock.
 Likewise, a knight with a holy sword isn't limited to swiping it at bandits.
-They could use it to break a terrible curse and repel a swarm of vampires with divine light.
+They could use it to break a terrible curse, or repel a swarm of vampires with divine light.
 Players are encouraged to explore creative solutions to the obstacles they face.

 Game Masters, in turn, are given the tools they need to facilitate lively sessions.
 A simple [difficulty system](../../gm_pages/setting_difficulty_levels.html) inspired by FATE makes it easy to ad-lib challenges and interpret results.
 The [enemy template system](../../gm_pages/making_enemies/index.html) performs a similar task by allowing GM's to whip-up bad guys on the spot.